 |

 Health and HealingHumor, laughter and a positive outlook in the hard times.
 This includes Torah thoughts by Rabbi Kilimnick and humor from within.
-With nursing facilities closed, this guy is trying to figure out why his kids are trying to break into the room, scoping it out.
-He's asking when his kids turned into a bunch of stalkers.
+That’s disabled pride right there… They did that, just to let the rest of the congregants know who runs the parking lot.

 Categories